 What is a pathology report?

-In most cases, your pathology report will start with general information such as your name and date of birth, as well as your specialist’s name and the date of your surgery.
+Your pathology report starts with general information such as your name, date of birth and hospital number, as well as your specialist’s name and the date of your surgery or biopsy.

 This is usually followed by a description of the breast tissue before it’s looked at under a microscope.
 This section of the report is called the gross or macroscopic description and may include information about:

-- size, weight and appearance of the tissue
+- the size, weight and appearance of the tissue

-- where it was in the breast before removal
+- where it was in the breast before it was removed

-- how it was prepared for the microscope.
+- how it was prepared for examination under the microscope.

 Next follows the microscopic description, which points out all the features of the cancer seen under a microscope.
-Finally, there is a summary of the main points, sometimes in a list at the end of the report.
+Finally, there’s a summary of the main points, sometimes in a list at the end of the report.

 Questions to ask